Force over Distance: The Prepared Mind

 It’s 2055 o’clock.
 Everyone is basically dead, except Their Fearless Leader, who looks like he’s moonlighting as a well-put together academic villain in the Spider Man franchise.

-“Netting won’t work,” Brody says, looking up from the calculations he’s trying to do on paper that looks more like really flat potpourri than something that’s supposed to absorb ink.
-“It has most of the problems of an explosive decompression, and, even if it were acceptably safe for the people in suits, which it won’t be, the mechanical force needed to sweep the airlock clear at the margin of Destiny’s artificial gravity would be more than two humans could comfortably exert, given the very limited leverage that will be available.”
+“Netting won’t work.”
+Brody looks up from the calculations he’s doing on ‘paper’ that looks more like really flat potpourri than something supposed to absorb ink.
+“It has most of the problems of an explosive decompression, and, even if it were acceptably safe for the people in suits, which it won’t be, the mechanical force needed to sweep the airlock clear at the margin of Destiny’s artificial gravity would be more than two humans could comfortably exert, given the limited leverage that’ll be available.”

 On the Photonic Chalkboard at the front of the room, Rush moves “netting” from the “maybe” column and puts it in the “no” column.
 This leaves them with: